Installation

 Note

-Like many packages registered on PyPI, the distributionscikit-primate” differs from the importable packageprimate” (also see #3471).
-Additionally, primate does not rely on organizational prefixes that some scikits use (e.g. scikit-learn -> sklearn).
+Like many packages registered on PyPI (e.g. sklearn), the distribution package (scikit-primate) differs from the import package (primate) (see here).
+Thus, to install, use the scikit- prefix, but to import no prefix is needed. primate does not rely on organizational prefixes use by some scikits (e.g. scikit-learn -> sklearn).

 Platform support

-For certain platforms, primate can be installed from PyPi without compilation.
-As of 12/29/23, native primate wheels are built for the following platforms:
+For most platforms, primate can be installed from PyPI without compilation.
+In particular, native wheels are currently built with cibuildwheel on the following platforms:

 Linux (manylinux x86_64)